Creating a trigger for Message Queue that sends messages to a Serverless Containers container

 - In the Type field, select Message Queue.

-- Under Message Queue settings, select a message queue and a service account with rights to read messages from it.
+Under Message Queue settings, select a message queue and a service account with rights to read messages from this message queue.

-- Specify the service account to be used to call the function.
+- A service account to be used to invoke the container.

 The folder specified in the CLI profile is used by default.
 You can specify a different folder using the